tolmachev-mikhail/fastapi_sandbox/Use-Case-Specification.md

+## Actor: Client
+### Description: A requester analysis and can be registered in database as a patient
+### Characteristics:
+* Has properties that can be verified
+  * Name
+  * Surname
+  * Gender
+  * Date of Birth
+  * Passport ID
+  * Email

+* Has access to API
+* Can request an analysis via Register
+### Interaction with the system
+* Can obtain analysis result by analysis ID
+* Can get his analysis history

+## Actor: Receptionist
+### Description: A worker that can register a patient and submit new analysis request
+### Characteristics:
+* Has properties that can be verified
+  * Corporate Email
+  * Password
+* Has access to API
+### Interaction with the system
+* Can register client as a patient
+* Can submit a new analysis

 # Client requests analysis

 * Description Client requests analysis
-* Actors: Client, Passport, Receptionist, Patient, registry API
+* Actors: Client, Receptionist, registry API
 * Preconditions:
-  * Patient respect the analysis precondition guidelines
+  * Client respects the analysis precondition guidelines
-  * Patient has valid passport
+  * Client has valid passport
 * Flow:
-  * Receptionist manually validates patient passport
+  * Receptionist manually validates client passport
   * Receptionist searches for a client in database using API endpoint and catches Exception
-  * The registrar registers the client using API endpoint
+  * The registrar registers the client as patient using API endpoint
   * Receptionist collects payment via cash or any third party provider (credit card, QR code etc)
-  * The registrar submits new analysis using API
+  * Receptionist submits new analysis using API

 * Alternative flow:
-  * Receptionist manually validates patient passport
+  * Receptionist manually validates client passport
-  * Receptionist search for a patient using API endpoint and finds patient
+  * Receptionist search for a client using API endpoint and finds patient
   * Receptionist collects payment via cash or any third party provider (credit card, QR code etc)
   * The registrar submits new analysis for the patient